MicrosoftDocs/azure-docs/articles/connectors/connectors-native-recurrence.md

 ---
-title: Schedule and run automated tasks and workflows with Azure Logic Apps | Microsoft Docs
+title: Schedule and run automated tasks and workflows with Azure Logic Apps
 description: Automate scheduled and recurring tasks with the Recurrence connector in Azure Logic Apps
 services: logic-apps
 ms.service: logic-apps